NexaRift/lua-hexdump/README.md

 ### Installation

 No external dependencies.
-Just have the `hexdump.lua` file and a Lua interpreter available on your system.
+Simply download the `hexdump.lua` file and a Lua interpreter available on your system.

 ### Usage